Createdd/Writing/articles/WebScrapingIntro.md

 - Request: Helps making HTTP calls
 - Cheerio: Implementation of core jQuery specifically for the server (helps to traverse the DOM and extract data)

 That's a very good example of how easy it actually can get.
-I also list these, because they are actually the most used ones in the tutorials available.
+I list these, because they are actually the most used ones in most of the tutorials available.

 ## 2. Examples